 See the linked publication for more details.

 Our amalgam removal protocol

-At Ozone Dentistry we follow a very strict protocol to remove amalgam fillings to make sure that we provide with the safest most up to date known.
-WE follow the exact protocol of the International Academy Of Oral and Maxillofacial Toxicology (IAOMT) which is where we received our training in this field.
+At Ozone Dentistry we follow a very strict protocol to remove amalgam fillings to make sure that we provide you with the safest most up to date known process.
+We follow the Safe Mercury Amalgam Removal Technique (SMART) of the International Academy of Oral Medicine and Toxicology (IAOMT).

 Please click on the link below to view our safer amalgam removal technique.